snowch-notes/data-architecture/README.md

 ## Predict

- - Do you have an existing machine learning model?
+ - Do you have an existing machine learning model, or will a new one be created?
+    - Existing model?
        - How was the model created?
+          - Libraries/frameworks?
-       - Libraries?
-Versions?
+          - Versions?
+    - Create a new one?
- - Do you want to build a model in this project?
+       - Do you have a preferences on libraries/frameworks to use?
+ - What is the business purpose of the model?
+ - How is the business success of the model measured?
+E.g. profit generated

 ## Retrieval

 **Introduction**